Vinandra-Adam-Saputra/portofolio-website/README.md

 While this is a personal portfolio project, suggestions for improvements are welcome.
 Please open an issue to discuss proposed changes.

 ## License
 This project is open source and available under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact
 - Email : adamvinandra767@gmail.com